CDCgov/childhood-immunization-demand-calculator/README.md

 ### Getting started with the example

 1. Set up a Python environment with `poetry install`.
+2. Run `make`.
+This will:
-2. Run preprocessing script `scripts/preprocess.py`.
-This cleans the raw data in `data/` into ready-to-analyze data in `input/`.
+   - Run the preprocessing script `scripts/preprocess.py`, that cleans the raw data in `data/` into ready-to-analyze data in `input/`.
-3. Write the scenarios with `scripts/write_scenarios.py`.
-Examine the parameter sets in `input/scenarios.yaml`.
+   - Write the scenarios with `scripts/write_scenarios.py`, using the parameter sets in `input/scenarios.yaml`.
-4. Run and analyze the scenarios with `scripts/scenarios.py`.
-This runs the demand calculations for multiple scenarios and then produces tables and figures.
+   - Run and analyze the scenarios with `scripts/scenarios.py`.
-5. See output in `output/`.
+3. See output in `output/`.

 ### Population attributes